 Mobile apps have clearly become a big business due to billions owning smartphones.
 One needs to have a foolproof idea in order to come up with an app and make it a big hit in the market.
 While developing your idea, you have to be unique as well as aware of the current demands of the market.
-You have to look at the resources, key activities, value proposition, how the whole mobile app development process would work and much more associated things.
+You have to look at the resources, key activities, value proposition, how the whole mobile app development process would work, and many more associated things.
 It is undoubtedly a tough job out of which we expect a good return.
-Now, if you have an idea but scared of copy cats stealing your concept, you always have an option to get a patent.
+Now, if you have an idea but are scared of copycats stealing your concept, you always have an option to get a patent.

-If you are planning to generate revenue out of your app, that you definitely would, then it is necessary to talk about patents.
+If you are planning to generate revenue out of your app, which you definitely would, then it is necessary to talk about patents.
 Patents basically work as a protector of your intellectual property.

 Before we move ahead, lets us know what Intellectual property rights are and how the terms patents, copyright and trademarks are closely related yet different.